pappoja/revelation/README.md

 The explore page displays the five different research fields and lists articles within each.
 The publish page will prompt the user to log-in, (or sign-up, if necessary), but we will get back to that later.
 The community page displays randomly selected people from the users table, with all of their information.
 The about page gives a brief overview of Revelation's mission, usage, and publishing process.
 The contact page allows users to input their email and submit a message to the journal.
-At the far left of the navigation bar resides the subcribe button, which lets users subscribe to Revelation with their email.
+At the far right of the navigation bar resides the subcribe button, which lets users subscribe to Revelation with their email.
 Above this, one will find a search bar with which they can look for articles based on specific keywords.
-Upon submission, this will bring them to the search page, displaying their results and allowing them to browse those articles or search something else.
+Upon entering the search term, this will bring them to the search page, displaying their results and allowing them to browse those articles or search something else.

 Now that all the features accessible to non-logged-in users have been covered, let's move on to the log-in.
 After clicking log-in, the user will find an option to sign up and create an account.
-After filling in the necessary information, they will be brought back to the homepage, but now with their username and a user icon in the top-right, where the log-in button used to be.
-Hovering of this will bring about a dropdown menu, with which they can view the articles they've submitted (and their status), adjust their settings (including their password and information), or logout.
+After filling in the necessary information and choosing to be a "researcher" , they will be brought back to the homepage, but now with their username and a user icon in the top-right, where the log-in button used to be.
+Hovering over this will bring about a dropdown menu, with which they can view the articles they've submitted (and their status), adjust their settings (including their password and information), or logout.
 Furthermore, logged-in users can now click on the publish button in the navigation menu and be brought to a submission form.
 Here they can fill in the information and content of a research paper that they wrote and submit it to an editor.
 After submission, they will be brought to their "My Articles" page, and now see a log of their submissions and other information on each, including the status.

 Editors are the other type of user, as opposed to researcher, with much different functionality in their website.
-Upon logging-in (or registering) as an editor, the user will be brought to their one and only page titled "Articles to Edit".
+Upon logging-in (or registering) as an editor, the user will be brought to their one and only page, titled "Articles to Edit".
 This will display all of the submitted articles to which they were randomly assigned.
 Here they can select any of these articles, edit them accordingly, and choose to either publish the final product, thus updating its status and allowing it to be displayed on the website, or they can reject the submission.

+Also, at the bottom of every page is the copyright bar, as this amazing website will likely be targeted by nefarious online hackers looking to steal the priceless contents within.

 ## License